Jacudibu/hexagon-tactics/docs/feature_creep_ideas/kingdom_building_metagame.md

 Tiles will show a preview of what they can expect on a tile: Monsters, Bandits, An Army...
 Players can assembled squads of their units and have to pick one of them to engage in Combat.

+### Turning this into a roguelite

+Somewhere on the map, the Demon King has spawned and is also expanding, though much faster and with stronger units than the player.
+Eventually, they will clash.
+The player can attempt to fight back, but that will become gradually harder over time, given that the increased resistance will raise the big bad's attention.

+In between runs, permanent upgrades can be purchased.
+Higher resource production, unit buffs, new unit classes, increased distance to the demon spawn location...
+Maybe allow them to take a unit from their previous run with them.

+If the player eventually manages to overcome and defeat the big bad, they have an option of becoming the big bad themselves for their next run.

+# Multiplayer

+- Control the same kingdom (control different groups or share units within the same fight)
+- Control different kingdoms (As allies or foes)